2025-2026 Catalog 2025-2026 Catalog |

 Communication - Written and Oral

-Oral communication is a prepared, purposeful presentation designed to intentionally listen to others, acknowledge incoming communication, increase a listener’s knowledge, to foster understanding, and/or to promote change in the listeners’ attitudes, values, beliefs or behaviors.
-Written communication is the development and expression of ideas in writing.
-Written communication involves learning to work in many genres and styles.
-It can involve working with many different writing technologies and mixing texts, data and images.
+Oral communication is a prepared, purposeful presentation designed to intentionally listen to others, acknowledge incoming communication, increase a listener’s knowledge, foster understanding, and/or promote change in the listeners’ attitudes, values, beliefs or behaviors.
+Written communication is the development and expression of ideas in writing and involves learning to work in many genres and styles.
+It can involve working with many different writing technologies and mixing texts, data, and images.
 Written communication abilities develop through iterative experiences across the curriculum.

 Quantitative Literacy

-A competency and comfort in working with numerical data.
-Individuals with strong Quantitative Literacy skills possess the ability to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations.
-They understand and can create sophisticated arguments supported by quantitative evidence and they can clearly communicate those arguments in a variety of formats (using words, tables, graphs, mathematical equations, etc., as appropriate).
+Quantitative literacy is a competency and comfort in working with numerical data.
+Individuals with strong quantitative literacy skills possess the ability to reason and solve quantitative problems from a wide array of authentic contexts and everyday life situations.
+They understand and can create sophisticated arguments supported by quantitative evidence and they can clearly communicate those arguments in a variety of formats, using words, tables, graphs, mathematical equations, etc., as appropriate.

 Information Literacy

-The set of integrated abilities encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.
+Information literacy is the set of integrated abilities, encompassing the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.

 Teamwork/Collaboration

-Teamwork is behaviors under the control of individual team members (effort they put into team tasks, their manner of interacting with others on the team, and the quantity and quality of contributions they make to team discussions).
+Teamwork and collaboration are behaviors under the control of individual team members, the effort they put into team tasks, their manner of interacting with others on the team, and the quantity and quality of contributions they make to team discussions.

 Problem Solving

-The process of designing, evaluating, and implementing a strategy to answer an open-ended question or achieve a desired goal.
+Problem solving is the process of designing, evaluating, and implementing a strategy to answer an open-ended question, or achieve a desired goal.

 Involvement